nhsconnect/FHIR-NRLS-API/pages/design/design_patterns.md

 # Patterns #

-This section has been included to emphasise the use of design patterns in to the process of deciding how to use Care Connect APIs within solutions.
+This section has been included to emphasise the use of design patterns in to the process of deciding how to use APIs within solutions.
 The information has been taken from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/).

 ## Overview ##